valantic/vue-template/README.md

 #### set*

 Add the `set` prefix to all setters.
-This way it is easier to identify setters from Pinia inside components.
+This way it is easier to identify setter actions from Pinia inside components.

 #### api*